 - Mindfulness-based stress reduction (MBSR) elective course offered in Year 2

-- Occupational Therapy Lifestyle Redesign Program, a professional service that creates individualized behavioral plans for students to improve time management, self-care, and work-life balance
+- Occupational Therapy Lifestyle Redesign Program, a professional service covered by most student insurance plans that creates individualized behavioral plans for students to improve time management, self-care, and work-life balance

 - Deans On Call service 24/7 – reach a dean any time you need to talk

-- Faculty members receive sensitivity training on how to identify and support students in emotional distress
+- Key faculty members receive regular updates regarding the state of medical student well-being, and sensitivity training on how to identify and support students in emotional distress.

-- A new Wellness Task Force comprised of the wellness directors, key faculty members, and student representatives, has the aim of taking a fresh look at policies, procedures, curriculum, and “hidden curriculum” which may impact student well-being
+- A Wellness Task Force comprised of the wellness directors, key faculty members, and student representatives meets quarterly with the the aim of taking a fresh look at policies, procedures, curriculum, and “hidden curriculum” which may impact student well-being

-- Schwartz Rounds held quarterly for all hospital staff to openly and honestly discuss emotional issues in caring for patients and families
+- Schwartz Rounds are held quarterly for all hospital staff to openly and honestly discuss emotional issues in caring for patients and families.

 - HSC Recreation Center, a full service gym available free of charge with student health fee

-- Free “bike desks” available for checkout to exercise while studying
+- Free exercise balls, bike desks, and standing desks available for checkout while studying on campus

 - Office of Religious Life offers community of spiritual reflection, open to students of all faith or no faith